chinamike65/hugo-tuolesi/content/book4/book4en.md

 191

-When Dharma King Yongzeng was alive, everyone was very happy to see him, even Muslims, because of his loving kindness.
+When Dharma Master Yongzeng was alive, everyone was very happy to see him, even Muslims, because of his loving kindness.

 Yeshe, no matter where Dharma King Gyatso goes, no matter what religion, religion, or nationality he encounters, everyone likes him very much and welcomes him.

-2) The heart will be very peaceful and happy.
+##### 2) The heart will be very peaceful and happy.

 When Dharma King Yeshe Gyatso lectured on the sutras, he often said: "I have nothing, I have no special merit, I put my head on the pillow and fell asleep, this is my merit.

 "This shows that he has a loving heart.

 It is not easy for those without loving-kindness to fall asleep, and even if they do not sleep well, they are always uneasy and worried.

-3) The swordsmen and poisonous demons cannot harm him.
+##### 3) The swordsmen and poisonous demons cannot harm him.

 When Buddha Shakyamuni was about to become a Buddha, many emperors and demons came to hinder him. "

-The Son of Heaven Demon tempted the Buddha and said, "Stop practicing, Devadatta, if you want to be a king, he will harm all beings.
+Mara tempted the Buddha and said, "Stop practicing, Devadatta, if you want to be a king, he will harm all beings.

 Buddha Shakyamuni ignored them, and they gave many reasons, such as "Your parents are sick" and so on.

 But the Buddha is motionless, always resting in loving-kindness concentration.

-The Son of Heaven Demon turned into a lot of beautiful women, but he still couldn't, disturbing the Buddha.
+The Son of Heaven Demon turned into a lot of beautiful women, but he still couldn't disturb the Buddha.

-In the end, the Emperor Demon had no choice, so he turned out a lot of knives and spears to slash the Buddha.
+In the end, Mara had no choice, so he turned out a lot of knives and spears to slash the Buddha.

-At this time, the Buddha sent out loving-kindness, and the sword and spear became a lotus.
+At this time, the Buddha sent out loving-kindness, and the swords and spears became a lotus.
 This is the energy of a benevolent heart.

 In the past, someone threw a poison to Master Jiamu-like Xieba of Labrang Monastery.
 After being poisoned, the master felt a little uncomfortable.